jflater/jared-ai-ml-lab/sql_practice/README.md

 ### Exercise 2 — Ranking care load (`02_rank_care_events.sql`)

 Ranks residents by total care events using `DENSE_RANK()` over aggregated counts.
-Surfaces which residents require the most staff time — useful for staffing and acuity modeling.
+Shows which residents require the most staff time.
 See `02_rank_care_events.r` for the dplyr translation.

 ### Exercise 3 — Chained CTEs (`03_ctes.sql`)

-A multi-step CTE chain that computes care frequency, length of stay, a composite complexity score, and billing summaries in sequence — then joins them into a single ranked output of high-complexity, high-revenue residents.
+A multi-step CTE chain that computes care frequency, length of stay, a composite complexity score, and billing summaries in sequence and then joins them into a single ranked output of high-complexity, high-revenue residents.
 Output is in `03_ctes_output.md`.
 The R version is `03_ctes.r`.

 ### `03_ctes.sql`